DavisVaughan/2019-useR-workshop-design-for-humans/README.md

             be the dispatch arg
   - Low level implementation
       - Accepts only the required inputs, in their raw-est form
-      - This is where you as the package developer shines
+      - This is where you as the package developer shine
       - Returns a named list of the objects you want in your model object
   - Bridging the gap
       - The high level interface should be agnostic to the low level implementation
       - You need something that bridges the gap between them
-      - This kind of function should accept the preprocessed data, and return a model object using a *constructor*.
+      - This kind of function should:
+          - Accept the preprocessed data
-      - Along the way it can convert your preprocessed data to a lower level format
+          - Manipulate it into a low level form
-      - And run the implementation function
+          - Run the model implementation
+          - Return a model object using a *constructor*.
   - Model constructors
       - What is a constructor?
           - Mention advanced R section on constructors
       - Why are they useful (aka why do I care)?
+          - Allow you to formally class your model object
+          - Allow you to perform type validation on your model object inputs
+          - Give you a place to inherit from another model object
       - What does my model object need?
           - Consider the generics you want methods for
               - `coef()`?
-              - `residuals()`?
+              - `fitted()`?
               - Your own custom ones?
-          - Retain the minimally sufficient set
+          - Please retain the “minimally sufficient” set
+          - Prefer being able to recompute something rather than storing it
       - Do *not* store the call.
           - Example with `x <- do.call(lm, list(formula = mpg ~ cyl,
             data = mtcars))`